Deep Learning for Constrained Utility Maximisation: The Deep SMP Method for the Non-Markovian Case

 \subsection{The Deep SMP Method}

 Consider an agent who invests in the market (\ref{market}) in full generality.
 We again consider the utility problem, written in this setting as

 We cannot use It\^o's formula for this value process as it cannot be written as a measurable function of the wealth process $X(t)$, defined as in (\ref{wealth}) and controlled by $\pi$, but we can still use the SMP.
-For the primal problem we have the following adjoint BSDE:
+For the primal problem we have the following adjoint BSDE with unknown processes $P_1$ and $Q_1$ valued in $\R$ and $\R^m$ respectively:

 with the terminal condition $P_1(T) = - U'(X(T))$.
 Similarly, we can define the dual state $Y$ as per (\ref{Yupdate}), controlled by $(y,v)$.
-The dual adjoint equation is the following BSDE
+The dual adjoint equation is the following BSDE with unknown processes $P_2$ and $Q_2$ valued in $\R, \R^m$ respectively:

 with the terminal condition $P_2(T) = -\tilde{U}'(Y(T))$.
 Furthermore, we have the duality relations $P_2(t) = X(t)$ and $P_1(t) = -Y(t)$ almost surely, for almost every $t \in [0,T]$ by (\ref{utility_relations}).
 We now state the optimality conditions for the dual problem in terms of these processes. \begin{theorem}[\cite{li2018dynamic}, Theorem 11] Let $(y,v)$ be an admissible dual control.
 Then $(y,v)$ is optimal if and only if the solutions ($P_2,Q_2$) of (\ref{utility_BSDE_dual}) satisfy the following \begin{enumerate} \item $P_2(0) = x_0$, \item $\frac{(\sigma(t)^\top)^{-1}Q_2(t)}{P_2(t)} \in K$, \item $P_2(t)\delta_K(v(t)) + Q_2(t)^\top \sigma(t)^{-1}v(t) = 0 $ \end{enumerate} for all $t \in [0,T]$ almost surely. \end{theorem} \begin{remark} The corresponding optimality condition for a primal control $\pi$ with corresponding state process $X$ and adjoint BSDE solutions $(P_1, Q_1)$ is